j-o-h-n-g/Baskerville/README.md

 baskerville -d pcapfile:/data/pcap -f 100M -l 10 -s HTTPS,OpenVPN ring:eth0

 Dumps packets from eth0 to pcap files in /data/pcap split into 100Mb chunks.
-Where HTTP and OpenVPN sessions are detected then only the first 10 packets are saved to the pcap.
+Where HTTPS and OpenVPN sessions are detected then only the first 10 packets are saved to the pcap.

 This version is BETA.
 Use at your own risk!